-As a direct result of cooperating Middlesex County residents, business owners and the 14 participating municipality, the MCIA operates one of the most successful recycling programs in New Jersey.
+As a direct result of cooperating Middlesex County residents, business owners and the 15 participating municipalities, the MCIA operates one of the most successful recycling programs in New Jersey.

 At approximately 71 percent, Middlesex County has exceeded the state's 60-percent recycling rate for the 17th year and was the state's No. 1 recycling County for six of those years, according to the latest report from the New Jersey Department of Environmental Protection.

 Residents understand that recycling protects the environment and saves taxpayer dollars, and they are willing to work together toward those two goals.
-Approximately 90,000 households and small businesses participate in the MCIA curbside pick-up program.
+More than 92,000 households and small businesses participate in the MCIA curbside pick-up program.

 on locations in Middlesex County, residents should contact their local